NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 analyses, but you don't want to re-run the entire workflow from start to finish.
 Let's find out how this works in Nextflow!

-* Run the same `nextflow run main.nf` command again.
+* Go back to the root directory of the Nextflow tutorial and run the same `nextflow run main.nf` command again.

 What happened here?
 Nextflow actually re-ran the entire workflow from scratch, even though we didn't change anything.
 This is the default behaviour of